henare/CiviCRM-eWay-recurring-payment-processor/README.md

 The `process_recurring_eway_payments.php` file is intended to be run daily from the command line.
 It processes pending transactions and recurring transactions that are due to be processed.

-It is not ready to run out of the box and needs further customisation (see TODOs).
+It is not ready to run out of the box and needs further customisation (see issue #3).

 Background
 ----------